ranyabe/Market-Analysis-Housing-Casablanca-Morocco/README.md

    ```bash
    python scraper.py
    ```
-4. **Explore notebooks** for EDA and model training
+4. **Launch Jupyter notebooks** for EDA and model training

 ## Future Improvements
-- Integrate actual transaction data for enhanced accuracy
+- Integrate official transaction data for enhanced accuracy
-- Add interactive geospatial visualizations
-- Deploy as a web service for real-time price estimates
+- Deploy an interactive web API for real-time price estimates
+- Add geospatial dashboards with Folium or Plotly
+- Implement automated retraining on schedule to adapt to market shifts

 ## License
-Distributed under the MIT License.
-Feel free to contribute and share!
+This project is licensed under the MIT License.